kubernetes-sigs/aws-ebs-csi-driver/docs/README.md

 2. Enable the flag `--allow-privileged=true` in the manifest entries of kubelet and kube-apiserver.

-3. Add `--feature-gates=CSINodeInfo=true,CSIDriverRegistry=true,VolumeSnapshotDataSource=true` in the manifest entries of kubelet and kube-apiserver.
-This is required to enable topology support of EBS volumes in Kubernetes and restoring volumes from snapshots.
+3. Add `--feature-gates=CSINodeInfo=true,CSIDriverRegistry=true,CSIBlockVolume=true,VolumeSnapshotDataSource=true` in the manifest entries for `kube-apiserver` and `--feature-gates=CSINodeInfo=true,CSIDriverRegistry=true,CSIBlockVolume=true` in the `kubelets`.
+This is required to enable topology support of EBS volumes in Kubernetes, using `volumeMode: Block` and restoring volumes from snapshots.

 4. Install the `CSINodeInfo` CRD on the cluster using the instructions provided here: [Enabling CSINodeInfo](https://kubernetes-csi.github.io/docs/csi-node-info-object.html#enabling-csinodeinfo).